vmware-archive/clarity/tests/tslint/README.md

 The source is in `src` and it compiles in to the `dist` directory.
 From the root of this repo, you can run `npx tsc -p tests/tslint/tsconfig.json` to compile the rule.
-However, we don't need to commit the `dist` directory, because its recompiled before any run of tslint (assuming you use `npm run test:lint`).
+However, we don't need to commit the `dist` directory, because its recompiled before any run of tslint (assuming you use `npm run lint`).

 ### References